aashishrajput9838/flashchat/README.md

 - 🌙 **Dark/Light Theme**: Toggle between dark and light modes
 - 📱 **Responsive Design**: Works on mobile, tablet, and desktop
 - 🔍 **User Search**: Find and connect with other users
+- 🔔 **Push Notifications**: Receive browser notifications for messages and calls even when the app is closed

 ## Tech Stack